pmogren/db-ratchet/README.md

 Data is stored in the data/packages directory and is based on the [DB Unit](http://dbunit.sourceforge.net/) XML format.

-Data migrations leverage temp tables ans *SQL MERGE* statements to minimize the work that is done inside of the boundaries of a database transaction.
-With this in mind we should be able to perform migrations for modest datasets without the need to shut down the system reading form the database.
+Data migrations leverage temp tables and *SQL MERGE* statements to minimize the work that is done inside of the boundaries of a database transaction.
+With this in mind we should be able to perform migrations for modest datasets without the need to shut down the system reading from the database.
 The migration of a database package will succeed or fail atomically, so the possibility of leaving behind an inconsistent dataset is eliminated.

 The choice to use *SQL MERGE* statements was based on this tool initially being developed for management of SQL Server databases only.
 Future plans for this